George Gordon, 1st Marquess of Huntly: Biography

 On 7 April 1599, he was created a Marquess, and on 9 July, together with Lennox, appointed lieutenant of the north.
 He was treated with great favour by the king and was reconciled with Murray and Argyll.
+At the Union of the Crowns, King James wrote to him from Berwick-upon-Tweed on 8 April 1603 asking him to help convey Anne of Denmark to England.
 The Kirk still doubted the genuineness of his abjuration and, on 10 December 1606, he was confined to Aberdeen; on 19 March 1607 he was summoned before the privy council.
 Huntly thereupon went to England and appealed to James in person.
 He was excommunicated in 1608, and imprisoned in Stirling Castle until 10 December 1610, when he signed again the confession of faith.

 Accused of Romanist intrigues in 1616, he was ordered once more to subscribe the confession, which this time he refused to do; imprisoned at Edinburgh, he was set free by James's order on 18 June, and having joined the court in London was absolved from excommunication by Abbot, archbishop of Canterbury; this absolution, after a further subscription to the confession by Huntly, was confirmed by the Kirk.

 At the accession of King Charles I Huntly lost much of his influence at court.
 He was deprived in 1630 of his heritable sheriffships of Aberdeen and Inverness.
 The same year a feud broke out between the Crichtons and the Gordons, in the course of which Huntly's second son, Lord Melgum, was burnt to death either by treachery or by accident, while being entertained in the house of James Crichton of Frendraught.
 For the ravaging of the lands of the Crichtons Huntly was held responsible, and having been summoned before the privy council in 1635 he was imprisoned in Edinburgh Castle from December till June 1636.
 He left his confinement with shattered health, and died at Dundee while on his journey to Strathbogie on 13 June 1636, after declaring himself a Roman Catholic.